philipxjm/Steward/README.md

 The main requirements for the project include:

+- Frontend
 - Take a portfolio of stocks and display current and historical prices via webapp
 	- Allow users to create an account to save their portfolio, customize experience
 	- Provide a mock free source of data (most likely not real-time)
 	- Allow users to provide an api key to buy current stock data
+	- Displays relevant statistics via clean UI and easy to use UX.
+		- Shows real-time generated projection trajectories according to algorithms handled by the backend.
+		- Shows prices via candlestick(likely D3) and company fundamentals, relevant news, and general social media sentiments.
+- Backend
-- Provide sentiment analysis on news articles found to be related to a given stock
+- Provide sentiment analysis on news articles and social medias found to be related to a given stock
 	- News articles include those that mentions company or are just general news about sector
+	- Twitter API will allow easy retrieval and query of relevant tweets.
-- Provide a short-term prediction of how that stock will perform
+- Provide a short-term prediction of how that stock will perform using neural networks.

 ### Input from Potential Users